The Narromine to Narrabri project in mid-north western New South Wales is Inland Rail’s longest section of track.

 This 306km of new track is a crucial part of delivering our fast and reliable freight rail service between Melbourne and Brisbane.

-The Environmental Impact Statement (EIS) for the Narromine to Narrabri project is on public display from Tuesday 8 December 2020 to Sunday 7 February 2021.
-To view the EIS and make a submission, visit the NSW Department of Planning, Industry and Environment website.
+The Environmental Impact Statement (EIS) for the Narromine to Narrabri project was on public display from Tuesday 8 December 2020 to Sunday 7 February 2021.
+To view the EIS, visit the NSW Department of Planning, Industry and Environment website.

 Building new track